 That depends!
 Politically and geographically, Finland is part of the Nordic region but not the Scandinavian region.
 Linguistically, Finland falls into a peculiar category: the country’s majority official language is unrelated to Scandinavian, and even Indo-European, languages.
 It does, however, have a significant minority of Scandinavian (Swedish) language speakers, so much so that Swedish is a minority official language.

 Culturally, Finland can certainly be considered Scandinavian.
 From the history to the welfare model to the design traditions, Finland is solidly tied to the rest of the Scandinavian countries.
 In terms of design, important Finnish brands such as Artek, Marimekko, and Friends of Industry all fall squarely into the Scandinavian design heritage.

 That depends!
 When discussing Scandinavia as a political or geographic region, Iceland is not included.
 It is, however, part of the Nordic region.
 In terms of language, Icelandic is part of the North Germanic language sub-category, also called the Nordic languages.

-Iceland was part of Norway, then the Kalmar Union, then Denmark, before gaining independence in 1918, therefore creating significant historical and cultural ties to the region.
+Iceland was part of Norway, then the Kalmar Union, then Denmark, before gaining recognition as a sovereign state in 1918 (while defense and foreign affairs were still managed by Denmark), then declaring full independence in 1944.
+Iceland therefore has significant historical and cultural ties to the region.